LedgerProject/e_privacycentral_privacymoduletor/BUILD.md

-This document explains how to properly build an Android package of Orbot from source.
+This document explains how to properly build the module AAR for orbostservice and privacymoduletor from source.

-Orbot includes, in the external directory, git repo submodules of:
+PrivacyModuleTor includes, in the external directory, git repo submodules of:
+- OrbotService: the module used by Orbot to run Tor
 - JTorControl: The Tor Control Library for Java
 - BadVPN
 - JSocks